Reading, writing and math instruction for native English speakers who read or write below an 8th grade level.

 Intensive Reading Remediation Program – Basic Literacy Foundations

-Literacy New York Capital Region offers an intensive, innovative and highly effective program for Basic Literacy tutoring.
-A limited number of our tutors use highly structured tutoring techniques based on principles by Orton/Gillingham, Wilson Reading Systems and the National Institute for Literacy.
+Literacy New York Capital Region offers an intensive, innovative and highly effective program for Basic Literacy tutoring using Reading Horizons and other proven Literacy resources.

 Referral to Other Adult Education Programs